Isla de Pascua

 The island is famous for its gigantic stone statues, of which there are more than 600, and for the ruins of giant stone platforms (ahus) with open courtyards on their landward sides, some of which show masterly construction.
 Archaeological surveys were carried out in 1886, 1914, and 1934; archaeological excavations were initiated in 1955.
 The excavations revealed that three distinct cultural periods are identifiable on the island.

-The tallest standing Easter Island stone statue (about 37 feet [12 metres] high) after being excavated by Thor Heyerdahl (top right, leaning against statue); it was subsequently partially buried again.
+The tallest standing Easter Island stone statue (about 37 feet [12 meters] high) after being excavated by Thor Heyerdahl (top right, leaning against statue); was subsequently partially buried again.